 The world is in despair after the death of Superman, with crime and violence rising worldwide.
 Unable to forgive himself for what happened in Dawn of Justice, Batman works doubly hard to assemble the super-powered team he believes would replace Superman as a beacon of hope.
 He succeeds but in the face of a fresh alien invasion, the team quickly finds themselves unable to counter the threat.
 It is then that Batman proposes using the aliens’ technologies against them.
 By bringing back to life Earth’s most awesome superhero.

-It’s simply too rushed and too much and too compressed.
+It’s simply too rushed, too much, and too compressed.
 There are too many storylines going on for any to be effective.
 To put it in another way, this is not one but several origin stories competing with each other.
 The end result is that none shines.
 All drown each other out.

 Doing the best job here, as expected, is Gal Gadot, who consistently shows she has her Wonder Woman/Diana Prince persona refined to perfection.
 On this, I must say that perhaps Gadot benefits from being the only hero without the need to explain anything.
 She is unburdened by origins; she just needs to continue the story from her standalone movie.

 Oh, but … wait.
 There’s another character who had one-and-a-half standalone shows before this one.
 I wouldn’t say he was awful, but he was still, hmm …

 Which means Justice League (film) is again another example of DC being too eager and too desperate to leap into the super-profitable joint-universe movie franchise business.

-What can I say about this except … I can only keep on hoping.
+What else can I say about this except … I can only keep on hoping.
 Maybe one day, DC live action movies would be as good as its animated ones!

 Check out my other snappy movie reviews.